 The conventional method for aortic stenosis treatment is open heart surgery where the valve is usually excised and replaced with either a tissue (cow’s, pig’s or cadaveric) valve or mechanical/metallic valve.
 This will improve forward flow from the heart and improve patient’s symptoms as well as to make the patient to live longer.

 Transcathether aortic valve implant is an alternative to open heart surgery in selected patients.
-A collapsed stent valve is inserted usually through the groin artery into the heart, like a conventional coronary angiogram; once the valve is in position, it will be the opened up to be secured in the desired position.
-In some patients the TAVI will be done through the chest wall through a small incision in the chest, with a wound that is smaller than traditional open heart surgery.
+A collapsed stent valve is inserted usually through the groin artery into the heart, like a conventional coronary angiogram.
+Once the valve is in position, it will then be opened up, securing it in the desired position.
+In some patients the TAVI will be done through a small incision in the chest, with a wound that is smaller than traditional open heart surgery.

 Not all patients are suitable for TAVI.
 All patients who end up having a TAVI need to be seen by both a cardiac surgeon as well as a cardiologist, along with possibly a whole team of specialists to determine the best treatment option.